The Diploma Modules (1-7)

 Creating Clinical Competence

-Level Two compulsory modules comprise 7 modules that complete the necessary toolkit for an animal practitioner.
+The Diploma modules comprise 7 modules that complete the necessary toolkit for an animal practitioner.
 Ensuring that they can assess and treat a wide range of maladies, safely and competently.
 In these modules, students will learn how to integrate osteopathic concepts, advanced limb, and spinal assessment.
 General health screening, pathophysiology, functional neurology and advanced limb/spine and neurological testing.
 In addition, students will be taught Balanced Ligamentous Tension for the animal patient, veterinary intervention, and advanced clinical reasoning.
+The Diploma course can be purchased in full or module by module.
+Prices are available on each module page.

 Level Two Compulsory Modules (Equine and Canine Pathways Listed Below):